fedspendingtransparency/usaspending-website/api_contracts/contracts/recipient/RecipientProfile.md

 These endpoints are used to power USAspending.gov's recipient profile pages.
 This data can be used to visualize the government spending that pertains to a specific recipient.

+# Group Landing Page

+This endpoint supports the recipient landing page, which provides a list of all recipients for which individual profile pages are available on USAspending.gov.

+## List Recipients [/api/v2/recipient/duns/]

+This endpoint returns a list of recipients, their level, DUNS, and amount.

++ Parameters
+    + order: desc (optional, string)
+        The direction results are sorted by. `asc` for ascending, `desc` for descending.
+        + Default: desc
+    + sort: amount (optional, string)
+        The field results are sorted by.
+        + Default: amount
+        + Members
+            + name
+            + duns
+            + amount
+    + limit: 50 (optional, number)
+        The number of results to include per page.
+        + Default: 50
+    + page: 1 (optional, number)
+        The page of results to return based on the limit.
+        + Default: 1
+    + keyword: (optional, string)
+        The keyword results are filtered by.
+Searches on name and DUNS.
+    + award_type: all (optional, string)
+        The award type results are filtered by.
+        + Default: all
+        + Members
+            + all
+            + contracts
+            + grants
+            + loans
+            + direct_payments
+            + other_financial_assistance

+### List Recipients [POST]

++ Response 200 (application/json)
+    + Attributes (RecipientsListResponse)

 # Group Profile Page

 These endpoints support the individual Recipient Profile pages that display data for a specific DUNS.